5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 Then when I won the Republican nomination, they didn't have a say anymore.

-So they tried to move to unendorsement.
+So they tried to move to unendorse me.

-Corinne is the one that stepped up and said, no, David is, it's in the bylaws.
+Corinne is the one that stepped up and said, No, David is, it's in the bylaws.

 He won the Republican nomination.

-And then finally, David's been a Republican for, because they were claiming that I wasn't Republican for at least a year.
+And then finally, David's been a Republican for, because they were claiming that I wasn't a Republican for at least a year.

-She said, here's the date that David registered to vote Republican.
+Here's the date that David registered to vote Republican.

 And so, you know, she backed me up.